john-doherty/pureGrid/README.md

 ## Please Note

-This code was written in 2013, a lot has changed since then and I'm planning a write to make it production ready.
+This code was written in 2013, a lot has changed since then and I'm planning a rewrite to make it production ready.

 ## License